Green Funerals

 USA

 The opportunities to become one with nature are limitless when it comes to green burials.
-One of the most unique options is creating a memorial garden at home, so that the deceased can be buried close by.
-In the UK, burying a relative on land you own is permitted as long as the death is registered officially and a medical professional signs off on the cause.
+One of the most unique options is creating a memorial garden at home so that the deceased can be buried close by.
+In the UK, burying a relative on land you own is permitted as long as the death is registered officially and medical professional signs off on the cause.